luca-caruccio/dsc-project-submissions-online/README.md

 ## Introduction

-In this lesson, we review the requirements, submission, and review process for the Phase 2 Project.
+In this lesson, we review the requirements, submission, and review process for the Phase Projects.

 ## Objectives